-Mucormycosis is most common among immunocompromised people, in patients with poorly controlled diabetes (particularly those with ketoacidosis), and in patients receiving the iron-chelating drug deferoxamine.
+Mucormycosis is most common among people with immunocompromise, people with poorly controlled diabetes (particularly those with ketoacidosis), and people receiving the iron-chelating medication deferoxamine.

 The most common form of mucormycosis is

 However, primary cutaneous, pulmonary, or gastrointestinal lesions sometimes develop, and hematogenous dissemination to other sites can occur.

 Rhinocerebral mucormycosis is usually severe and frequently fatal unless diagnosed early and treated aggressively.

 Necrotic lesions appear on the nasal mucosa or sometimes the palate.
 Vascular invasion by hyphae leads to thrombosis and to progressive tissue necrosis that may involve the nasal septum, palate, and bones surrounding the orbit or sinuses.
 Manifestations may include pain, fever, orbital cellulitis, proptosis, ophthalmoplegia, loss of vision, purulent nasal discharge, and mucosal necrosis.

 Progressive extension of necrosis to the brain can cause signs of cavernous sinus thrombosis, seizures, aphasia, or hemiplegia.

 Pulmonary mucormycosis resembles invasive aspergillosis.
 Pulmonary symptoms (eg, productive cough, high fever, dyspnea) are severe.